Lostlitus/notes/cpp/keywords.md

 ## `static`

 The most crazy thing about `static` is that it has different semantic under different context.
-The reason may becasue committees want to save keywords:D Anyway, we introduce all scenarios.
+The reason may because committees want to save keywords:D Anyway, we introduce all scenarios.

 ### 1. File scope and namespace scope